 If advertising is currently disabled for the specified advertising set the data shall be kept by the Controller and used once advertising is enabled for that set.
 The data shall be discarded when the advertising set is removed.

-Only the significant part of the Advertising_Data may be transmitted in the advertising packets as defined in [Vol 3] Part C, Section 11.
+Only the significant part of the Advertising_Data should be transmitted in the advertising packets as defined in [Vol 3] Part C, Section 11.

 The Host may set the advertising data in one or more operations using the Operation parameter in the command.
 If the combined length of the data exceeds the capacity of the advertising set identified by the Advertising_Handle parameter (see Section 7.3.X LE Read Maximum Advertising Data Length), all the data shall be discarded and the Controller shall return the Invalid HCI Command Parameters (0x12) error code.